- Written by Kevin Lee Kevin Lee

 - Published: 22 June 2019 22 June 2019

-The other three native trees, the Balsam Poplar, thrived in the riparian community of the bow river bottom.
+Of the other three native trees, the Balsam Poplar thrived in the riparian community of the Bow River bottom.

 The White Spruce and the Rocky Mountain Douglas Fir grew in the sheltered, snow holding steep south sides of the river valley.

-It is The Chinook, our joyous and strange,
+It is the chinook, our joyous and strange winter miracle.

-With its strong drying winds that can go on for days, that so reduces Calgarys natural tree population.
-The chinook can fool trees into thinking spring has arrived and at the same time drying trees out to the point of death.
+With its strong drying winds that can go on for days, that so reduces Calgary's natural tree population.
+The chinook can fool trees into thinking spring has arrived and at the same time dry trees out to the point of death.

 It is these unpredictable and changing conditions that kept the native numbers so low.